roemeren/tableau-workbook-extractor/main/_sources/usage.rst.txt

    $ cd C:\Users\jdoe\Documents\Repositories\tableau-workbook-extractor\app

-In case you are already inside the repo's root directory it suffice to run the command ``cd app``.
+If you are already inside the repo's root directory, it suffices to run ``cd app``.

-Next, build the Docker image (named ``tableau-workbook-extractor``) by running the following command (make sure that Docker Desktop is running):
+Next, build the Docker image (named ``tableau-workbook-extractor``)
+by running the following command (ensure that Docker Desktop is running):

 .. code-block:: console

    $ docker build -t tableau-workbook-extractor .

 Step 2: Run the Container
 """"""""""""""""""""""""""

-Now that the image has been built, you can run an instance of it as a container.

-This can be done by running this command:
+Once the image is built, start a container from it using:

 .. code-block:: console

-   $ docker run -p 5000:5000 tableau-workbook-extractor
+   $ docker run -p 8050:8050 tableau-workbook-extractor

-Similar to :ref:`running the Flask app locally<flask-local>`, the application will be accessible in your browser at ``http://localhost:5000``.
+Similar to :ref:`running the Dash app locally<run-dash>`,
+the dashboard will be accessible in your browser at ``http://localhost:8050``.